-Utilizing a network diagram similar to Figure A-1 on page 75, Blue has been modified to be a server utilizing an HP ProLiant Network adapter team in TLB mode with two network ports in a team (refer to Figure 4-13).
+Utilizing a network diagram similar to Figure A-1 on page 47, Blue has been modified to be a server utilizing an HP ProLiant Network adapter team in TLB mode with two network ports in a team (see Figure 4-6).
 The two network ports have Layer 2 addresses of MAC B and MAC E, respectively, and are known by a single Layer 3 address of 1.1.1.2.
-Network port B has been designated as the Primary port in this NFT team.
+Network port B has been designated as the primary port in this NFT team.

-Figure 4-13 Scenario 1-C: A device PINGs a TLB team on the same Layer 2 network a) Red transmits a broadcast ARP request asking for Blue's MAC address.
+Figure 4-6 Scenario 1-C: A device PINGs a TLB team on the same Layer 2 network

+4-3-3-1-1-1a) Red transmits a broadcast ARP request asking for Blue's MAC address.